dsheeler/CoverflowAltTab/README.markdown

 or execute commands at the terminal:

-  - make install (With this command, the script installs this extension in the user directory)
+  - make all (With this command, the script installs this extension in the user directory)

-  - make install LOCALINSTALL=true (With this command, the script installs this extension in the /usr directory)
+  - make all LOCALINSTALL=true (With this command, the script installs this extension in the /usr directory)

 #### Cinnamon ####